Udj13/AGLoRa/README.md

 # Install the app on your phone.

-- Source code is available for free on github:
+- Source code is available for free on github: https://github.com/Udj13/AGLoRa-client-flutter
-- You can download the iOs app from here
+- You can download the iOs app from here (in progress)
-- You can download the Android app from here
+- You can download the Android app from here (in progress)

 ## How to use the AGLoRa Client App?